 Mann-Hummel storage and flow project

 Mann-Hummel USA has experienced huge growth in the past years.
-Their Portage, Mich., plant had limited space for minimal work-in-process and material within the facility.
+Their Portage, Michigan, plant had limited space for minimal work-in-process and material within the facility.
 To manage the recent growth at the company, a WMU team was tasked with the goal of reorganizing the storage and flow of work-in-process from the Midlink facility to the Portage plant.

 ISM students Jeremy Messing, Dennis Mauwa, Frank Jiovani, Scott Dixon and Thomas Bauman, led by Dr. Sime Curkovic, collaborated with Mann-Hummel to resolve the space issue.
 Working with supplier inventory handler, Brad Roberts, and packaging specialist, Eric Boulter, the Bronco supply managers were tasked with reorganizing the storage and flow of work-in-process from the warehouse to the plant.
 The team was asked to improve space efficiency and create a distinct layout to increase the ease of finding and storing work-in-process.
 The team was also in charge of creating a strategy to clearly mark all cells of work-in-process so the Mann-Hummel team can easily identify and organize at maximum capacity.